Analysis | Understanding the rhetorical fight over ‘spying’ on Donald Trump

 One of the questions raised by Durham is whether the research conducted that led to the purported Alfa Bank-Trump link was intending to serve as opposition research or whether it was instead research unrelated to the campaign specifically.
 That isn’t clear.

 But that draws a useful comparison with Trump’s other long-standing effort to claim that he was being spied on: the FBI’s investigation into various people in Trump’s orbit who were linked to Russia.
 Trump and his allies have long claimed that the FBI’s probe into possible links with Russia was undue spying.
-That probe included investigating his campaign manager (who’d worked for pro-Russian interests in Ukraine and who shared campaign data with a suspected Russian agent during the campaign) and two campaign advisers (one of whom was tipped off about possible Russian hacking and another of whom traveled to Russia during the campaign).
+That probe included investigating his campaign manager (who had worked for pro-Russian interests in Ukraine and who shared campaign data with a suspected Russian agent during the campaign) and two campaign advisers (one of whom was tipped off about possible Russian hacking and another of whom traveled to Russia during the campaign).
 In other words, it involved investigating clear links to Russia at a moment when Russia was understood to be trying to influence the 2016 election.
 Is this spying on Trump?
 Trump says it was — though the evidence has always shown only that members of his campaign were the targets.

 It’s important to recognize that Trump was alleging that he was being unfairly targeted by authorities at the very outset of his presidency, with his allies only later backstopping his claims with narratives intending to bolster his point.
 The central narrative on the right that aims to wave away the Russia probe, for example, centers on text messages between two FBI officials that emerged months later.
 That they included disparagement of Trump was meant to demonstrate that the investigation was politically motivated, but an investigation by the inspector general of the Justice Department found that to be unwarranted.
 (Durham and his then-boss attorney general William P. Barr objected to that characterization but in the years since Durham’s offered no evidence to undermine it.)

-This is critical: for many, the starting point is that Trump was spied upon and details like the ones offered by Durham are fit into that narrative.
+This is critical: For many, the starting point is that Trump was spied upon and details like the ones offered by Durham are fit into that narrative.
 It’s not that Durham suddenly showed that Trump was spied upon.
-It’s that Trump’s allies want to prove that he was spied upon and Durham — one could assume knowingly — gave them spotty fodder to do so.
+It’s that Trump’s allies want to prove that he was spied upon and that Durham — one could assume knowingly — gave them spotty fodder to do so.

 In the past few days after the Durham filing and, in particular, after the inaccurate spin put on the filing by former Trump staffer Kash Patel, Fox News has been choked with former Trump staffers and hangers-on clamoring to claim that Clinton’s campaign hacked Trump Tower or the White House or various iterations thereof.
 In lieu of parsing the Durham filing to identify its gaps, Fox News pushed forward in heavy coverage of the narrative about the filing.